EldonSamuelson/Minoltapedia/README.md

 - [Fairly Frequently Asked Questions](https://old.reddit.com/r/MinoltaGang/wiki/revisions/index/minoltopedia/ffaq)
 - [Guides](https://old.reddit.com/r/MinoltaGang/wiki/revisions/index/minoltopedia/guides)

 **This is the Reddit Markdown Repo which *should* sync from local files, whereas the Gitbook Repo should only be updated occasionally from the Gitbook-authored [MinoltaWiki Repo](https://github.com/EldonSamuelson/Minolta-Wiki) and not edited locally or directly through github**.
 God, this was a PITA to create, so don't delete this even if it's old.
+The gitbook stuff is already quite dated as it is.

 Link to [GitBook Editing](https://app.gitbook.com/o/GAcCBniV0yEXaYkasAFt/s/9WdnoRQm6jvSXTvdD9y3/)